-One solution is to build a walk-in pantry.
+One solution thats on our list of favorite DIY projects is to build a walk-in pantry.
 This is a particularly good solution when the kitchen connects to the garage.
 Its easy to carve out a bit of garage space.
 The initial task is to pick the best location.

 Lay Out Your Pantry Walls

 Always check your local building code before you start; then you can lay out the walls.
 The code will probably let you frame with either wood or metal studs.
 The price is comparable but galvanized steel studs and track is easier to work with.